-The graphics in the VCS port are horribly blocky, with the title-character a malformed circle with a bad case of lockjaw; his mouth opens and closes at a painfully slow rate, with the movement more like a mashing than a gobbling.
-Moving sluggishly around a maze that bears no resemblance to the coin-op game, the player gums thick dashes called “video wafers” to death instead of dots.
+The graphics in the VCS port are horribly blocky, with the title-character a malformed circle with a bad case of lockjaw; his mouth opens and closes at a painfully slow rate, with the movement more like a mashing than the gobbling of the frantically-paced arcade version.
+Moving sluggishly around a maze that bears no resemblance to the layout of the coin-op game, the player gums thick dashes called “video wafers” to death instead of dots.
 The uni-coloured ghosts are a vision of massive flicker, almost invisible as they move around the maze, their eyes rotating meaninglessly.
-When one of the flashing square “power pills” are swallowed by Pac-Man, the ghosts turn a purple-ish shade of colour indicating their vulnerability to consumption, although the flickering makes it hard to tell the difference.
-The various prizes that Pac-Man can gobble up for points in the arcade game are represented by a two-tone coloured block called a “vitamin” that never changes shape.
+When one of the flashing square “power pills” is swallowed by Pac-Man, the ghosts turn a purple-ish shade of colour indicating their vulnerability to consumption, although the flickering makes it hard to tell the change has occurred.
+The various-shaped prizes that Pac-Man can gobble up for points in the arcade game are represented here by a two-tone coloured block called a “vitamin” that never changes in appearance.
 The only redeeming aspect of the game would be plenty of different game variations, but there are only eight, simply changing the speed at which the Pac-Man and the the ghosts move.
-As for sound, there is the grating three-note starting sound, the incessant clang-clang-clang as the Pac gums the rectangle “dots” to death, and the flat-as-a-pancake death sIt is painfully apparent that the game is a rush job, in order to quickly recoup the money paid by Atari to Namco for the Pac-Man license.
-Frye is ensconced in a room by himself to code for the four month deadline, and his end product results in a million dollar paycheque, which he cockily staples to his office door.
+As for sound, there is a grating three-note starting sound, the incessant clang-clang-clang as the Pac gums the rectangle “dots” to death, and the flat-as-a-pancake death sound.
+It is painfully apparent that the game is a rush job, in order to quickly recoup the money paid by Atari to Namco for the Pac-Man license.
+Frye is ensconced in a room by himself to code for the four-month deadline, and upon release of the game is a big hit, eventually hitting nine million cartridges sold.
+With a 10 cent royalty on every copy sold, his sales-based bonus results in a paycheque approaching a million dollars, which he cockily staples to his office door.
 Better versions are eventually released for other platforms like Atari’s own 400/800 computers and the 5200 Supersystem, as well as other manufacturers’ game platforms like the Commodore 64.
-Atari is eventually redeemed with the vastly improved Ms. Pac-Man on the 2600, released in February of 1983
+Atari is eventually redeemed with the vastly improved Ms. Pac-Man on 2600, released in February of 1983